Overview |

 Note: In some of the dashboards you can see a “datasource” selector.
 There is a default data source selected.
 When you click on the pulldown you can see that there is one (1) datasource available and that is Prometheus.
 This means that Grafana needs the Prometheus data to display its dashboards.

-Click on the ‘Graph’ tab (1), select the ‘default’ namespace (2), select ‘Versioned app graph’ (3), and in the ‘Display’ pulldown, select ‘Traffic Distribution’ (4):
+Click on the ‘Traffic Graph’ tab (1), select the ‘default’ namespace (2), select ‘Versioned app graph’ (3), and in the ‘Display’ pulldown (4), check ‘Traffic Distribution’ (5):

-Watch the distribution of requests amongst the 3 versions the Reviews service: 1/3 = 33.3 % go to each of the versions: equal distribution or “round robin”.
+You can now see a graphical representation of your micro services including the distribution of requests amongst your services.
+Watch the distribution of requests amongst the 3 versions the Reviews service: 1/3 = 33.3 % should go to each of the versions, that is the default equal distribution or “round robin”.
 Note: Kiali needs to be active for a while to show a somewhat equal distribution.
+In my screenshot, the v1 version is preferred and gets almost half the requests.
+Also note that only v2 and v3 are making requests to the Ratings service.

 Click on the ‘Istio Config’ tab: